Vela Pulsar: Glitches

 Glitches are sudden spin-ups in the rotation of pulsars.
 Vela is the best known of all the glitching pulsars, with glitches occurring on average every three years.
 Glitches are currently not predictable.

 On 12 December 2016, Vela was observed to glitch live for the first time with a radio telescope (the 26 m telescope at the Mount Pleasant Radio Observatory) large enough to see individual pulses.
 This observation showed that the pulsar nulled (i.e. did not pulse) for one pulse, with the pulse prior being very broad and the two following pulses featuring low linear polarization.
-It also appeared that the glitch process took under five seconds to occur and allowed to estimate physical properties of the pulsar.
+It also appeared that the glitch process took under five seconds to occur and this allowed the estimation of the physical properties of the pulsar.

 On 22 July 2021, a new glitch occurred.
 As a result, the period of the pulsar decreased by about 1 part in a million.

 Statistically, nearly the 1% of the long-term spin-down of the pulsar is reversed in spin-up glitches, a fraction that is also observed in other monitored pulsars.
 Careful estimation of the glitch activity and its uncertainty requires statistical tools beyond the simple linear regression.